The good news about timing a Subchapter S election? You’ve got lots of flexibility. The bad news? That flexibility creates complexity.

 One final tip related to Subchapter S election timing…

-If you use a limited liability company as the platform for your S corporation, and if the LLC has operated as a Subchapter S corporation for at least 60 months, you can also use the 8832 entity classification form to “liquidate” for tax purposes the corporation.
+If you use a limited liability company as the platform for your S corporation, and if the LLC has operated as a Subchapter S corporation for at least 60 months, you can also use the 8832 entity classification form to “dissolve” for tax purposes the corporation.

 This entity classification change causes your LLC to be taxed as a disregarded entity—so probably either a sole proprietorship or partnership.